ahlstromcj/seq66/ROADMAP.md

     *   Command-line/headless: `seq66cli`
     *   Windows: `qpseq66.exe`

+## Code Improvements

+    *   Untangle some of the header-file dependencies.
+    *   Create independent libraries for strings, files, midi, etc.
+    *   Add comprehensive Qt string translation.

 ##  Additional Features

     *   Limited support for audio patterns.
 Clips that could compress or expand to fit the BPM and measures and be included in the MIDI file in a new SeqSpec section.
 However, editing would be left to far better audio applications.
 Perhaps best supported as a soundfont?
+    *   A comprehensive and improved system for undo/redo support for configuration and for all song changes.

 ##  Requested Features